brianstorti/brianstorti.github.io/_posts/2014-09-27-working-with-http-cache.md

 [RESPONSE BODY]
 ```

 Notice that if the date format is not correct, it will be considered stale.
-Also you need to make sure that your web server clock and the cache
+Also, you need to make sure that your web server clock and the cache
 are syncronized.

 #### Cache-Control
 In HTTP 1.1, the `Expires` header was deprecated and `Cache-Control` is the alternative.
 If both `Expires` and `Cache-Control` headers are found, `Expires`
 will be ignored.

 `Cache-Control` works with a bunch of directives to specify how it should behave.
-We will talk about three of them:  `max-age`, `private`, `no-cache`.
+We will talk about three of them:  `max-age`, `private` and `no-cache`.
 You can see the entire list [here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9).

 **max-age**: This directive specifies for how many seconds (from the request time) the representation should be considered fresh.
 It works like the `Expires` header,